 A great deal of psychological literature suggests that people have a tendency to perceive those they like as more similar than those they dislike.
 People also have a tendency to perceive themselves in a positive light and seek congruence (1).

-In human discourse, a personality helps attract and engage.
+Thus a brand personality helps attract and engage.
 Consider the criteria involved in selecting a mate.
 Other than physical attributes it mostly comes down to personality and the consequential benefits of a personality.
 Beyond the obvious, “And Mrs. Ecclestone, what attracted you to the multi-millionaire Bernie?” other potential benefits include reinforcing self-knowledge, self-consistency and self-esteem (2).

 Brand personality also enriches differences and helps attract and cement relationships.
 There are three main strategic applications or benefits of a brand personality (Figure 1) (3).
 To: